 Hearing (if not previously taken, this course will be integrated into your graduate program of study)

-- Biological Sciences (biology, human anatomy & physiology, neuroanatomy & neurophysiology, human genetics, veterinary science)
+- Biological Sciences (human anatomy & physiology, neuroanatomy & neurophysiology, human genetics, veterinary science)

 - Physical Sciences (recommended: physics, chemistry) (accepted: astronomy, archaeology, forestry, geology, earth or environmental science)